maz-kar/CrypticGecko/README.md

 Add UITests for all the Views
 Make a separated repo out of LocalFileManager.

-On 21.08:
+On 22.08:
-- Finish SearchBarView:
+- Finish StatisticModel
-add extension for closing the simulator keyboard when tapping on the xmark